 This was an invitation to see some of the strengths in his daughter’s responses which could, in turn, soften his reaction so he could negotiate more positively with her.

 How to encourage your child’s potential

 Think about each of your children individually and ask the following:

 What positive qualities do you particularly appreciate about each of them?

 What are you most grateful for about each of them?

 Think about how you might deliver an individual encouraging message to each of your children.
 Perhaps there is something you really love/ enjoy about them and you would like to remind them of this.

 Sometimes it is easy to encourage young children as you can simply tell them how you feel and they respond.
 With older children and teenagers you might have to pick your moment or adapt your approach to ensure they believe you are sincere.
 Prepare a special encouraging text message for each of your children that you can send at a good moment.

-John writes in the Irish Times Health+ every Tuesday.
+This article by Prof .
+John Sharry was originally published in The Irish Times newspaper.
+John writes in the Irish Times Health+ every second Tuesday.
 For further information on building children’s self-esteem, read John’s book: ‘Bringing Up Happy, Confident Children’.